Dominion: Prequel to the Exorcist: Plot

 Francis has a disturbing realization that Cheche's unusual recovery is not a divinely wrought miracle as he had first thought and considers baptizing him to save his soul; the boy accepts on the condition that it be held at the church.
 Meanwhile, a shaken and guilt-ridden Granville commits suicide by shooting himself in the mouth.
-The Turkana elders demand that the church be reburied and Francis—who they hold responsible for the spread of the 'Christian evil' and the arrival of the British troops—and Cheche be handed over to them to be killed but are turned down.
-Francis, assisted by Rachel, baptizes Cheche at the church, but the demon inside the boy attacks them.
+The Turkana elders demand that the church be reburied and Francis—who they hold responsible for the spread of the 'Christian evil' and the arrival of the British troops—and Cheche be handed over to them to be killed, but are turned down.
+Francis, assisted by Rachel, attempts to baptize Cheche at the church, but the demon inside the boy attacks them.
 Realizing an exorcism is in order, Francis leaves quickly to fetch his copy of the Roman Ritual.
 An earthquake erupts and seals the entrance to the church.

 The next morning, Merrin and the British find Francis tied to a tree naked, shot with arrows.
 The dying Francis reveals to Merrin that Cheche is possessed and begs him to perform an exorcism.
 Another earthquake shifts the rocks, unblocking the church entrance just enough to allow Merrin to go inside.
 At the underground temple, Merrin finds Rachel—who runs away under a trance—and the possessed Cheche.
 After donning Francis' vestments, Merrin returns to the church to begin the exorcism.
 The demon offers Merrin a chance to rewrite his past, at which Merrin (in a hallucination) finds himself back in 1944 Holland: when he refuses to cooperate, Kessel instead has Merrin and all the villagers killed for his defiance.

 When Merrin comes back to his senses, the demon mocks the futility of his attempt to change what happened.
 An aurora appears in the sky as the evil spirit's influence causes the entranced Rachel to attempt to kill herself, Emekwi to violently beat his wife, and the Turkana to charge into battle against the British.
 The exorcism eventually succeeds and the demon leaves Cheche's body, causing him to regress to his former condition.

 With the demon exorcised, life in Derati returns to normal and the British detachment leaves.
 One of the local elders, however, warns that the demon will pursue Merrin.
 Merrin bids farewell to Rachel and Cheche before leaving for Rome, having now regained his faith.